brightchat/bright-chatbot/README.md

-# OpenAI (ChatGPT) Mobile Chatbot
+# BrightBot Mobile Chatbot

-Python package that uses the OpenAI API to carry out a conversation with OpenAI's incredible language models right from your phone, using WhatApp or SMS (By leveraging the Twilio Provider).
+Python package of 'Brightbot', a chat bot that uses the OpenAI API to carry out a conversation with OpenAI's incredible language models right from your phone, using WhatApp or SMS (By leveraging the Twilio Provider).

 **Features:**